What is Healthy Energy?

 Meanwhile, the Alabama Public Service Commission, the agency tasked with regulating the utility, is obstinately pro-fossil fuel and denies the very existence of climate change.
 Commissioner Chip Beeker, for instance, proudly wrote on his campaign website, “I believe that […] the so-called ‘climate change crisis’ is about as real as unicorns and little green men from Mars.”
 Alabama Attorney General Luther Strange consistently opposes every EPA action and joined several other state attorneys general in suing the federal government to block the Clean Power Plan.

 The Alabama Public Service Commission lets Alabama Power to charge solar customers extra fees.
 That’s not right.
-Sign on to tell the PSC to stop taxing the sun.
+Tell the PSC to stop taxing the sun.

 Secure a Just TransitionThe RECLAIM Act would bring $1 billion back to coal communities to reclaim abandoned mine sites while creating economic opportunities.

 100% Clean EnergyWrite a letter to your U.S. Senators to request their support for the Markey-Merkley resolution to shift America to 100% renewable energy by 2050.